San Francisco 49ers vs. Green Bay Packers NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - San Francisco had two wins against the spread, and was 1-7 overall, at home last season.

-- The 49ers were winless ATS (0-4) as 3-point favorites or more at home last year.

-- In eight home games last year, San Francisco went over the total four times.
+- Last year, in eight home games, San Francisco hit the over four times.

-- Green Bay was 5-3 against the spread, and 6-2 overall, on the road last season.
+- Away from home last season, Green Bay was 5-3 against the spread, and 6-2 overall.

-- The Packers had two wins ATS (2-1) away from home as 3-point underdogs or more.
+- The Packers had two wins ATS (2-1) as 3.5-point underdogs or more on the road.

-- Last season, in eight away games, Green Bay went over the total five times.

 - The average point total in Packers away games last season was 51.4 points, 0.9 more than this matchup's over/under (50.5).